theaholtlund/gap-data-analysis/README.md

 ## Description

 This project is completed as part of the CS5099: Dissertation in Computer Science module with the University of St Andrews, under the supervision of Dr. Olexandr Konovalov.
-The framework created aims to provide a useful tool to individuals interested in the development, distribution and community behind GAP - a programming language concerned with computational discrete algebra.
+The framework aims to be a tool to individuals interested in the development, distribution and community behind GAP - a programming language for computational discrete algebra.

 ## Prerequisites